Athletic Greens Review

 Greens powders are supplements made from greens, vegetables, seaweed, probiotics, digestive enzymes and more.
 They may boost immunity and reduce chronic disease risk, but results may vary based on ingredients.
 Studies on these products are limited and, though nutritious, they should not replace whole foods.

-There are some unforeseen health benefits to juicing, though, such as losing weight, energy production, and a healthier digestive system.
+There are some unforeseen health benefits to juicing, though, such as losing weight and a healthier digestive system.